Heat Stroke

 Recovery and Aftercare

 After a heat stroke, your dog needs proper care to recover fully and prevent any long-term damage.
-Monitor your dog closely and make sure they are eating and drinking normally.
-Limit their physical activity and provide a cool, quiet place to rest.
+Monitor your dog closely and make sure it is eating and drinking normally.
+Limit its physical activity and provide a cool, quiet place to rest.

-In some cases, heat stroke can cause damage to a dog's organs, which may not be immediately apparent.
+In some cases, heat stroke can damage a dog's organs, which may not be immediately apparent.
 Hence, a follow-up visit to the vet is crucial.
-They may recommend additional treatments or changes in diet to support recovery.
+The vet may recommend additional treatments or changes in diet to support recovery.

 Summary